rohanwinsor/rohanwinsor/README.md

-## Hi 👋, I'm a machine learning engineer working in India but looking to be a rich and unemployed
+## Hi 👋, I'm a machine learning engineer working in India.

 #### Connect With Me